-WASTES OR OTHER MATTER THAT

-MAY BE CONSIDERED FOR DUMPING
+WASTES OR OTHER MATTER THAT MAY BE CONSIDERED FOR DUMPING

-- 1. The following wastes or other matter are those that may be considered for dumping being mindful of the Objectives and General Obligations of this Protocol set out in articles 2 and 3: - 1. dredged material;

-- 2. sewage sludge; - 3. fish waste, or material resulting from industrial fish processing operations; - 4. vessels and platforms or other man-made structures at sea; - 5. inert, inorganic geological material; - 6. organic material of natural origin; and - 7. bulky items primarily comprising iron, steel, concrete and similarly unharmful materials for which the concern is physical impact, and limited to those circumstances where such wastes are generated at locations, such as small islands with isolated communities, having no practicable access to disposal options other than dumping. - 2.
-The wastes or other matter listed in paragraphs 1.4 and 1.7 may be considered for dumping, provided that material capable of creating floating debris or otherwise contributing to pollution of the marine environment has been removed to the maximum extent and provided that the material dumped poses no serious obstacle to fishing or navigation. - 3.
-Notwithstanding the above, materials listed in paragraphs 1.1 to 1.7 containing levels of radioactivity greater than de minimis (exempt) concentrations as defined by the IAEA and adopted by Contracting Parties, shall not be considered eligible for dumping; provided further that within 25 years of 20 February 1994, and at each 25 year interval thereafter, Contracting Parties shall complete a scientific study relating to all radioactive wastes and other radioactive matter other than high level wastes or matter, taking into account such other factors as Contracting Parties consider appropriate and shall review the prohibition on dumping of such substances in accordance with the procedures set forth in article 22.
+- 1 The following wastes or other matter are those that may be considered for dumping being mindful of the Objectives and General Obligations of this Protocol set out in articles 2 and 3: - .1 dredged material; - .2 sewage sludge; - .3 fish waste, or material resulting from industrial fish processing operations; - .4 vessels and platforms or other man-made structures at sea; - .5 inert, inorganic geological material; - .6 organic material of natural origin; - .7 bulky items primarily comprising iron, steel, concrete and similarly unharmful materials for which the concern is physical impact, and limited to those circumstances where such wastes are generated at locations, such as small islands with isolated communities, having no practicable access to disposal options other than dumping; and - .8 Carbon dioxide streams from carbon dioxide capture processes for sequestration. - The wastes or other matter listed in paragraphs 1.4 and 1.7 may be considered for dumping, provided that material capable of creating floating debris or otherwise contributing to pollution of the marine environment has been removed to the maximum extent and provided that the material dumped poses no serious obstacle to fishing or navigation. - Notwithstanding the above, materials listed in paragraphs 1.1 to 1.8 containing levels of radioactivity greater than de minimis (exempt) concentrations as defined by the IAEA and adopted by Contracting Parties, shall not be considered eligible for dumping; provided further that within 25 years of 20 February 1994, and at each 25 year interval thereafter, Contracting Parties shall complete a scientific study relating to all radioactive wastes and other radioactive matter other than high level wastes or matter, taking into account such other factors as Contracting Parties consider appropriate and shall review the prohibition on dumping of such substances in accordance with the procedures set forth in article 22. - 4 Carbon dioxide streams referred to in paragraph 1.8 may only be considered for dumping, if: - .1 disposal is into a sub-seabed geological formation; and - .2 they consist overwhelmingly of carbon dioxide.
+They may contain incidental associated substances derived from the source material and the capture and sequestration processes used; and